-C. Social and Cultural Aspects of the Public Health Topic
+3. Social and Cultural Aspects of the Public Health Issue

-All issues are constructed and embedded in fundamental socio-cultural contexts.
-Describe the social, structural, and cultural factors that impact the issue you are addressing, including SES, ethnicity, political ideology, culture, and social values.
-If appropriate, discuss the issue as it relates to the social inequalities in health and/or health disparities.
+All public health issues are constructed and embedded in fundamental socio-cultural contexts.
+Describe social, structural, and cultural factors that impact the issue you are addressing, including at least three of the following: SES, ethnicity, political ideology, culture, and social values.
+Give relevant examples of how these contextual factors affect or modify your issue.
+If appropriate, discuss the issue as it relates to health equity.

-D. Conclusion: How this Background Informs Your Research Plan
+4. How this Background Informs Your Research Question